ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 ## Consume Data from Kafka Topic

-Let's create a new pipeline.
+In Mage, you can create either batch or streaming pipelines.
+In our case, we need to consume data in real-time from a Kafka topic, so we'll create a streaming pipeline.
 At the top left, click on *New* and then on *Streaming*:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/15-consume-mage-kafka/image-1.png" alt="linearly separable data">